ktsamis/workreport-sending/README.md

 The purpose of this python3 script is to automate the workreport sending every e.g.  week, or whenever you want.
-This will be determined in a cornjob, or you can run it manually if you want.
+This will be determined in a cronjob, or you can run it manually if you want.

 To make the script work: